Are great property investors born or made?

 Then emulate their successful behaviours and learn from the mistakes they made in order to advance your own skills and refine your own strategies.

-The main thing that separates the successful investor from the wannabe’s is an ability to consistently outperform the averages.
+The main thing that separates the successful investor from the wannabes is the ability to consistently outperform the averages.

-The safest way I know how to speed up your learning curve and save yourself making mistakes is to learn from experts
+The safest way I know how to speed up your learning curve and save yourself from making mistakes is to learn from experts.

 But be careful…only take advice from those who have done it successfully and significantly and kept their wealth for a long period of time.

-There is a long, long list of people who have conducted property seminars over the past 15 years giving wanted sounded like good advice who are no longer around.
+There is a long, long list of people who have conducted property seminars over the past 20 years giving wanted to be sounded like good advice who are no longer around.

 Sure, there are those who can teach, even if they haven’t done it, but why take the risk.